nedshawa/Nginx-packer-nomad-terraform/README.md

 ```
 public_key_path // from your recently created ssh key pair
 private_key_path // from your recently created ssh key pair
-ami // from the resuling ami_id after running packer
+ami // from the resulting ami_id after running packer

 ```